Vauxoo/addons-vauxoo/pr_line_related_po_line/README.rst

 PR Line related PO Line
 =======================

-Add purchase_requisition_line_id field, it is id of purchase requisition line from where purchase order line is created, overwrite  the make_purchase_order method for add value of purchase_requisition_line_id to record purchase order line, it is help to make best inherit and modification of make_purchase_order method, as can be seen in purchase_requisition_line_description, purchase_requisition_line_analytic and purchase_requisition_requisitor modules.
+This module adds a new field to purchase order lines to link them to the requisition lines from which the purchase order is created.
+It also links the related purchase requisition line to a purchase order line when one is created